NumEconCopenhagen/projects-2024-tbm527/README.md

 - Python scripts (`.py` files) for model definitions and functions.
 - Jupyter notebooks (`.ipynb` files) for executing the models and visualizations.
 - Data files as needed for the specific project.

-## Getting Started
-To run the projects, ensure you have the required Python libraries installed.
-Each project folder contains a `requirements.txt` file listing the necessary dependencies.